liferay/liferay-docs/develop/tutorials/articles/110-portlets/xx-applying-lexicon-styles-to-your-application.markdown

 attribute.

-If your app already has a navigation bar implemented with the `aui:nav-bar` tag, you can reuse it by adding the attribute `markupView=”lexicon”`.
+If your app already has a navigation bar implemented with the `aui:nav-bar` tag, you can reuse it by adding the attribute `markupView="lexicon"`.

 For example, the
 [Liferay's Trash app](https://github.com/liferay/liferay-portal/blob/master/modules/apps/web-experience/trash/trash-web/src/main/resources/META-INF/resources/navigation.jsp)